Budapestby VisitCity Guides

 Experience Budapest's famous thermal baths without breaking the bank:

-• Szechenyi Thermal Bath "Good Morning" Ticket: Available weekdays for visitors entering between 7-9am, offering a full day's stay at a discounted rate
+• Szechenyi Thermal Bath "Good Morning" Ticket: Available weekdays for people entering between 7-9am, giving you a full day's stay at a discounted rate

-• Weekday Visits: Generally less expensive than weekends at all baths
+• Weekday Visits: Generally cheaper than weekends at all baths

-• Student Discounts: Students with a valid BudapestGO student pass can receive significant discounts (50-80%) at several thermal baths
+• Student Discounts: Students with a valid BudapestGO student pass can get big discounts (50-80%) at several thermal baths

 • Lukács Thermal Bath: Free entry with the Budapest Card